jordwalke/PackageJsonForCompilers/README.md

 Sometimes, your dependencies want to communicate values/paths to you.
-They can do this easily in their `package.json`'s `exportedEnvVars` field, which causes those values to be visible to your `PackageJsonForCompilers` build scripts.
+They can do this easily in their `package.json`'s `exportedEnvVars` field, which causes those values to be visible to your `pjc` build scripts.

 Some environment variables are *automatically* published without them even having to specify them.
-If `my-package` has a *direct* dependency on `my-dependency`, then whenever `PackageJsonForCompilers` runs `my-package`'s `build.sh` script runs, `buils.sh` will see the following environment variables
+If `my-package` has a *direct* dependency on `my-dependency`, then whenever `pjc` runs `my-package`'s `pjc.build` script, the `pjc.build` command will see the following environment variables
 changed: